-Concerns Failure of the PCC will be deemed an academic failure, deemed to be a meaning a module(s) will have been failed and therefore the failure of the Board of Examiners will consider the following actions: failure of the PCC: referral to Board of Examiners Board of Examiners will consider the following actions: a) Where a student has substantiated Extenuating Circumstances or other mitigating factors, the Board of Examiners may permit the student to continue with the stage of study and therefore deem that the PCC has not been failed. b) Where the Board of Examiners determines there are no Extenuating Circumstances or other mitigating factors, and the failed modules cannot be reassessed in-year, the student must repeat the stage, normally on a full-time basis (The Board of Examiners cannot offer more than three opportunities to undertake the assessment for a module). c) Where the Board of Examiners judges that a student has no substantiated Extenuating Circumstances or other mitigating factors, and the student has already had the maximum number of attempts at the module or cannot complete their studies within the maximum period, the student will be required to withdraw.
+Failure of the PCC will be deemed an academic failure, meaning a module(s) will have been failed and therefore the Board of Examiners will consider the following actions:

+- a) Where a student has substantiated Extenuating Circumstances or other mitigating factors, the Board of Examiners may permit the student to continue with the stage of study and therefore deem that the PCC has not been failed. - b) Where the Board of Examiners determines there are no Extenuating Circumstances or other mitigating factors, and the failed modules cannot be reassessed in-year, the student must repeat the stage, normally on a full-time basis (The Board of Examiners cannot offer more than three opportunities to undertake the assessment for a module). - c) Where the Board of Examiners judges that a student has no substantiated Extenuating Circumstances or other mitigating factors, and the student has already had the maximum number of attempts at the module or cannot complete their studies within the maximum period, the student will be required to withdraw.